-Concessionary purchases can only be agreed for subsequent sales (not new build) in the following circumstances:
+Concessionary purchases can only be agreed for subsequent sales (not new build) up to 100% of the purchase price (subject to normal lending limits) in the following circumstances:

 *The only relationships permitted for a concessionary purchase are (including vice versa):

 These relationships can include adopted, half and step family members.